EricZhouZhuo/ORIE5741Project/Midterm Report.md

    We applied L2 regularization Lasso onto our model to reduce the overfitting.
 First, we implemented a grid search to find the best parameter Alpha for Lasso.
 We found that for Alpha = 0.1, we got the highest score.
 After we applied this parameter with Lasso on our dataset, we got a relatively lower accuracy on our training set(80.3%), but much more higher accuracy on testing set(79.0%).

 ## Next Step
+According to the preliminary analysis above, the model still needs to be refine.
+As a plan, we will try regularization and PCA to choose a sparse mode.
+Although regularization may cause bias, we can not ignore the benefit it does on reducing variance and improving interpretability.
+Besides, the application of PCA will help us with dimensionality reduction which helps with overfitting.
+Also, we plan to use random forest as a contrast and choose the best model.
+As for the final goal of the project, we are tring to figure out the significance of different features and even broad categories that mentioned above.
+Some recommendations will be made to government on improving the life expectancy as well.